7 Open Source Chrome Alternative Web Browsers for Linux

 4. Tor Browser

-The Tor Browser is a special version of Firefox browser specially designed to use the TOR anonymity network.
-This network is used to avoid tracking and to get to information that is blocked.
+The Tor Browser is a version of Firefox browser specially designed to use the TOR anonymity network.
+This network is used to avoid tracking and to get to the information that is blocked.

 The Tor Browser does not use the regular Firefox browser as its base.
 Instead, it uses the Extended Support Release version.
 Unlike the typical Firefox release, ESR versions only receive security fixes and major stability releases instead of new features every six weeks.
 This allows it to be more stable.